Let me guess, you’ve been working as a part-time freelancer for a while now.

 It’s like the dream of full-time freelancing is within reach but you can’t quite get there, whether it’s because of fear, low finances or not enough hours in the day.

-That said, don’t worry.
+Sound familiar?
+If so, not to worry.
 Read on to find out how you can go from part-time to full-time freelancer – and fast.

 1. Change Your Mindset